theochem/horton/doc/ref_releases.rst

    - Gaussian/GAMESS wfn file reader.
 WFN files are now supported in ``horton-wpart.sh``.
 (Thanks to Farnaz!)
-   - Horton wavefunctions can now be written to the molden file format.
+   - HORTON wavefunctions can now be written to the molden file format.
    - The efficiency of ``horton-wpart.sh`` has improved.
    - Added ``--lmax`` option to ``horton-wpart.sh`` and ``horton-cpart.sh`` to
      control the maximum angular momentum for the multipole analysis.